citusdata/citus_docs/ref_arch/multi_tenant.rst

 The key idea is to think of your schema hierarchically -- e.g. impressions are for ads, ads are in campaigns, campaigns belong to companies -- and pick the item at the top of the hierarchy as the distribution key.
 In B2B scenarios, this would typically be your customer or business.
 This provides two benefits:

-* All tables will be related to the concept of tenant.
+* All tables will be related to the concept of company.
 This ensures all tables are co-located.
-* Since the application is multi-tenant, all queries will be scoped to a tenant.
-This means they will be routed to a single node, as data for a tenant will be on a single node.
+* Since the application is multi-tenant, all queries will be scoped to a tenant company.
+This means they will be routed to a single node, as data for a company will be on a single node.

-These properties dramatically reduce the cost associated with distributed transactions, joins, and foreign key constraints.
-It also allows PostgreSQL to optimize a single-tenant query as it sees appropriate.
+These properties dramatically reduce the cost associated with distributed transactions, joins, and foreign key constraints, making them feasible in Citus.

-Routing queries to a worker node allows full support for PostgreSQL transactions and enforcement of foreign keys.
 These are features typically lacking in NoSQL distributed databases.
+Additionally, executing single-company queries inside a single worker node allows the PostgreSQL planner therein greater freedom to optimize query execution.

 Preparing Tables for Distribution
 ---------------------------------

-In the previous section we identified the correct distribution column for multi-tenant applications: the tenant id.
-We also saw that some tables designed for a single machine PostgreSQL instance may need to be denormalized by the addition of this column.
+In the previous section we identified the correct distribution column for multi-tenant applications: the tenant (often company) id.
+Even in a single-machine database it can be useful to denormalize tables with the addition of company id, whether it be for row-level security or for additional indexing.
+The extra benefit, as we saw, is that including the extra column helps for multi-machine scaling as well.

-We will need to modify our schema, but there is one other caveat to note about distributed systems.
-Enforcing uniqueness or foreign key constraints in Citus requires that they include the distribution column.
-Our tables don't currently do that, for instance in the ads table we specify
+The schema we have created so far uses a separate :code:`id` column as primary key for each table.
+Given that the distribution column is :code:`company_id`, enforcing the primary key constraint requires Citus to check all nodes for each insert statement.
+This doesn't scale well.
+The same also holds for foreign keys.

 ::